ennolan/jenkins-ans/README.md

-# Ansible playbooks for configuring Nginx server and deploying MongoDB.
+# Ansible playbooks for configuring Nginx server and deploying MongoDB

 ## Overview